lattejed/learnyouatezos.com/pages/vulkan-vs-metal-for-macos.md

 Then someone said, fuck it, let's just do Vulkan on Metal and MoltenVK was born.
 MoltenVK started out as a commercial project but has since been made free and open source (thanks to a donation from Valve?).

 Shortly after, Apple deprecated OpenGL support, more or less forcing people to use Metal. *Or so they hoped!*

+**[Edit] Thanks to [Fedy](https://twitter.com/fedyac) for pointing that Metal's release predates the release of Vulkan.*

+From what I’ve been able to piece together the Khronos Group, (probably) including member Apple,  were discussing a new API and Apple came out of nowhere with Metal.
+Khronos kicked it into high gear and AMD donated Mantle to speed things up.

+Apple was to market first with Metal but to what extent within the group it looked like Apple would participate is unclear.
+Maybe they were never expected to though their *GL involvement suggests they would have.

 ###Is Vulkan on Metal Viable?